fedesss98/kc-predict/README.md

 git pull origin better-interface
 ```
 \
-You will need Python along with different libraries to run this code: the easiest way is to setup or update a Conda Environment using the file `environment.yml`.
+You will need Python along with different libraries to run this code: the easiest way is to set up or update a Conda Environment using the file `environment.yml`.
 ```
 $conda env create --file environment.yml
 ```
-By default the environment is named `ml`, but you can change it in the `environment.yml` file.
+By default, the environment is named `ml`, but you can change it in the `environment.yml` file.
 Activate the environment with
 ```
 $conda activate ml